-Following our conflict minerals program described above, we identified 259 direct suppliers that supplied products or materials to us that may contain conflict minerals and sent to each of them the EICC Template.
-We received responses to the supply chain survey from 96% of the suppliers surveyed.
+Following our conflict minerals program described above, for 2015 we identified 91 new direct suppliers that supplied products or materials to us that may contain conflict minerals and sent to each of them a supply chain survey in order to help evaluate conflict mineral risk in our supply chain.
+We received responses to the supply chain survey from 100% of these direct suppliers surveyed.
 We reviewed the responses against criteria developed to determine which required further engagement with our suppliers.
-These criteria included untimely or incomplete responses as well as inconsistencies within the data reported in the EICC Template.
-We have worked directly with these suppliers to request and obtain revised responses and additional information.
+These criteria included untimely or incomplete responses as well as inconsistencies within the data reported in the EICC Template and responses that our direct suppliers received from their suppliers.
+We have worked directly with our direct suppliers to request and obtain revised responses and additional information.
+In addition, through our supplier engagement process, as well as reviewing supplier changes required as part of our quality management system and regulatory compliance processes, we continued to monitor our existing suppliers as to whether any changes in their manufacturing and supply chain would impact our assessment of risks to our supply chain.